MakingGamesByYear/TrekGame/DeveloperReadme.txt

 - Add a line at the end of compile.sh in the top level directory to include the new file in the final "trekgame.js" source file.
 EG:
 IncludeSource BlackHole.js

+Make sure this line is above
+IncludeSource TrekGame.js

+and below
+IncludeSource GameObject.js

 - Add the class name to the list of entity types the game will support in source/TrekGame.js Look for this line:
 TrekGame.EntityTypes = [Star, StarBase, Klingon];